JunyaoPu/junyaopu.github.io/_posts/2022-05-04-AI-Development-Day-4.markdown

 Instance Segmentation is a variation of Semantic Segmentation, as it not only classifies each pixel into its class, but also distinguishes between different instances of the same object class.

 # Segmentation model with U-Net
+Some well-known deep learning models for object detection are FPN, PAN, DeepLab, and U-Net.
+U-Net is considered to be the superior segmentation model because of its straightforward architecture and accurate prediction.

 ## <a href="https://arxiv.org/pdf/1411.4038.pdf">Fully Convolutional Networks (FCNs)</a>
 Fully Convolutional Networks (FCNs) are a deep learning architecture.
 They are referred to as "fully convolutional" because they are composed entirely of convolutional layers, with no fully connected layers.